FarisZR/FarisZR.com/content/post/knocker-access-your-homelab-without-vpn/index.md

 {{< video src="firewall-demo.webm" autoplay="true" poster="./.png" >}}
 <!-- markdownlint-enable MD033 -->

-There is a caveat, though: **exposed Docker Ports will still bypass these rules.**
+There is a caveat, though: **exposed bridge Docker ports will still bypass these rules.**
 Unfortunately, there isn't any firewall that deals with Docker port forwarding rules well.
 You have to use host networking mode for it to work.